eggsworks/egg58/README.md

 ## License

-This repository as a whole is available under the terms of the [GPL, verison 3](LICENSE).
+This repository is available under the terms of the [GPL, verison 3](LICENSE).

 Some portions are derived from: